PaulBernier/castl/README.md

 * *filename*: name of the file to compile.
 * -q: quiet, does not print the compiled code.
 * -o: output the plain text Lua code in a file named output.lua.
-* -c: if -o option is active the outputted code is Lua bytecode.
+* -c: if -o option is active the outputted code is Lua bytecode (luac).
 * -e: execute the Lua code compiled.
 * -h, --help: display help.
 * --acorn: use Acorn parser.
 If not specified Esprima is used.
 * --node: add a very basic support of NodeJS 'require' system.
+* --jit: use LuaJIT instead of Lua interpreter to execute compiled code.

 ## CASTL components

 CASTL is made of two parts:

 * a JavaScript script (`castl.js`) which converts a SpiderMonkey AST to lua code
-* a Lua runtime library which allows the execution of the code compiled by `castl.js`
+* a Lua runtime library (located in `lua/castl/`) which allows the execution of the code compiled by `castl.js`

 There is also a useful bash script `bin/castl.sh` to easily compile and execute JS files.

-**Important:**

-If the JS script you want to compile uses regular expressions you'll have to install [Lrexlib](http://rrthomas.github.io/lrexlib/) with the PCRE flavor.
-CASTL uses this library to deal with RegExps.

 ## Not Supported yet